Complexities of Treatment for Type 2 Diabetes

 The AACE algorithm enables healthcare providers to customize therapies that include more than just lower blood glucose levels.
-Medicines that show benefits such as weight loss, cardiovascular advantages, or reduced risk of hypoglycemia are favored more than medicines without those properties.
-In addition, the AACE algorithm also seems to favor aggressive use of combination therapies for patients, potentially bringing them to goal faster than step therapies.
+Medicines that show benefits such as weight loss, cardiovascular and renal advantages, or reduced risk of hypoglycemia are favored more than medications without those properties.
+Also, the AACE algorithm seems to support the aggressive use of combination therapies for patients, potentially bringing them to the goal faster than step therapies.

 Even if it asked the patient for a monthly budget, the algorithm has no direct way to incorporate this information into its decision, because it has no mechanism to use the details of the patient’s insurance plan.

 We also believe it’s challenging to use the AACE algorithm when discussing a set of treatment options along a continuum of cost, side-effect, and efficacy with the patient.
 For example, we believe current guidelines are not easily used to answer patient-centered questions such as:

 - Is an additional 0.3 reduction in blood glucose levels worth $30 per month to you?